2026-2027 Graduate Catalog

 Admission Requirements

-The following items need to be submitted through ATCAS:
+In addition to the minimum requirements described above, including a 2.75 cumulative GPA, the following items also need to be submitted through ATCAS:

-1. Official transcripts verifying the completion of the following pre-requisite coursework with a grade of C or better:
+1. Completion of the following pre-requisite coursework with a grade of C or better:

 - Exercise Physiology - minimum of 3 credits